publiclab/publiclab-archive/notes/pablo/11-14-2016/is-the-webcam-from-spectrometer-v2-0-suitable-for-the-upgrade-to-3-0.md

 ---
-title: 'Is the webcam from spectrometer v2.0 suitable for the upgrade to 3.0?'
-tagnames: spectrometer, spectrometry, question:spectrometry, question:dssk, dssk
+title: "Is the webcam from spectrometer v2.0 suitable for the upgrade to 3.0?"\ntagnames: 'spectrometer, spectrometry, question:spectrometry, question:dssk, dssk'
 author: pablo
 path: /notes/pablo/11-14-2016/is-the-webcam-from-spectrometer-v2-0-suitable-for-the-upgrade-to-3-0.md
 nid: 13704